A 501(c)(3) Public Charity

 Three Partnerships.
 One Lattice.

-The Lattice Project is built on mutual benefit.
 Every partnership creates value for all three — churches, artists, and communities — woven together into something stronger than any one alone.

 • Revenue from rental or grants